Will Dispute Lawyers Sydney, NSW

 What is the first step to dispute a Will?

-The first step is to seek expert legal advice immediately to assess your eligibility and act within any strict time limits.
+The first step is to obtain legal advice as soon as possible to assess your eligibility and ensure all strict time limits are met.

 How do you prove a will-maker lacked mental capacity?